Debbie Allen: 1970–1981: Early works

 Allen began her career appearing on Broadway theatre.
 Allen had her Broadway debut in the chorus of Purlie in 1970.
 She later created the role of Beneatha in the Tony Award-winning musical Raisin (1973), and appeared in Truckload, and Ain't Misbehavin'.
 In 1980, she received critical attention for her performance as Anita in the Broadway revival of West Side Story which earned her a Tony Award nomination for Best Featured Actress in a Musical and won her a Drama Desk Award for Outstanding Featured Actress in a Musical.

 In 1976, Allen made her television debut appearing in the CBS sitcom Good Times in a memorable 2-part episode titled "J.J.'s Fiancée" as J.J.'s drug-addicted fiancée, Diana.
 The following year, she went to star in the NBC variety show 3 Girls 3.
 Allen later was selected to appear in the 1979 miniseries Roots: The Next Generations by Alex Haley where she plays the wife of Haley.
 Also, that year, she made her big screen debut appearing in a supporting role in the comedy film The Fish That Saved Pittsburgh.
-In 1981, she had the important role of Sarah in the movie version of the best-selling novel Ragtime, a role that earned Audra McDonald a Tony Award for in the Broadway musical.
+In 1981, she had the important role of Sarah in the movie version of the best-selling novel Ragtime, a role that earned Audra McDonald a Tony Award in the Broadway musical.

 With The Kids from "Fame" (1983).
 Debbie Allen is center, with sunglasses on top of her head.